duktig-solutions/Duktig-microservice-php/docs/references/coding-standards.md

 Logical Operations
 ---

-In Duktig.Microservice there are several rules to follow when creating logical operations.
+In Duktig PHP Framework there are several rules to follow when creating logical operations.

 #### Correct